freerange/site/soups/weeknotes/week-374.snip.markdown

 ### IR35 Tax Assurances

 We forwarded our completed Working Practices Questionnaire to GDS.
-We were under the impression these wouldn't be required but they've been requested in order to "mark your assurances compliant".
+We were under the impression this wouldn't be required but it's been requested in order to "mark your assurances compliant".

 ### Recording client time